Scan time: 2-3 minutes / Read time: 3-5 minutes

 Howdy rebel ideapreneurs 🦸♂️🦸♀️

-Dev runs a YouTube channel about getting mobile again after years at a desk.
+Dev runs a YouTube channel about getting your body moving again after a desk job.

-He's convinced you can undo desk stiffness without a gym or a trainer.
+He's sure you can undo that desk stiffness — no gym, no trainer.

-His viewers know the feeling — tight hips, sore necks, scared to start.
+Tight hips, sore necks, and too scared to even start.

 ⛳️ Problem:

-A year in, he has 600 subscribers and a folder of unpublished "not ready" clips.
+A year in, he's got 600 subscribers and a pile of "not ready" clips.
+Ouch.

 His problem: how to grow without waiting until he's a polished expert.